brunocaramelo/task-dashboard/README.md

         (NOTE) - due to composer's delay in bringing up the dependencies, there are 3 alternatives,

-            1 - RUN sudo docker-compose up; without being a daemon the first time, so that you can check the progress of the installation of dependencies.
+            1 - RUN sudo docker compose up; without being a daemon the first time, so that you can check the progress of the installation of dependencies.

             2 - Wait 20 minutes or so for the command to be executed, to avoid autoloading for example.